-1990 GMC Jimmy
+1990 GMC Jimmy Repair and Maintenance

 1990 GMC Jimmy Problems

 The intake manifold gasket may develop and external engine oil or coolant leak.
 In some cases, an internal coolant leak may occur causing coolant to mix with the engine oil.
-Our technicians tell us that operating the engine with a coolant/oil mix can result in internal engine damage.
-Replacing the intake manifold gasket should correct these leaks.
+Running the engine with a coolant/oil mix may result in engine damage.
+Replacing the intake manifold gasket should correct this issue.

-1990 GMC Jimmy Questions and Answers
+1990 GMC Jimmy Questions

 1990 GMC Jimmy Reviews